 With repeated friction, the layers of callus build up in that particular area and eventually escalate into forming a very hard diamond-shaped core.
 This is a corn.
 The central core has a tip that is very painful under direct pressure.
 There are different types of corns depending on where they occur as well as their appearance and characteristics.

 For more corn talk, check out this piece by our very own Jasmine Jones: The Difference Between Foot Corns and Foot Calluses.
+And be warned, corns are very different beasts to treat compared to plantar warts although they do look very similar.

 Holy moly, what’s that between my toes?!